-Traditional tractors use PTO (power take-off) mechanisms as a way to transmit energy from the tractor’s engine to tools pulled behind the tractor.
+Standard tractors use PTO (power take-off) mechanisms as a way to transmit energy from the tractor’s engine to tools, which are pulled behind the tractor.
 This allows the farmer to purchase and maintain a single engine that can power a wide variety of tools, which makes the tools much cheaper and simpler.

 The PTO interface has industry-defined standards.
 For example, a Type 4 PTO has a shaft with 22 splines and a major diameter of 57.5 mm, which rotates at 1300 RPM, providing up to 450 kW of mechanical energy.
 Tractors also provide standardized connections for hydraulics and other control and support mechanisms.

-We are interested in starting to explore and discuss standards for electric field implements.
+We are starting to explore and discuss standards for electric field implements.
 The standards would include transmitting power and data, along with specifications of mechanical attachments.
-These standards could include configurations for different scales (similar to the PTO types 1 through 4), though for now we are mainly interested in light-weight (<200 kg) low-power (<2 kW) tools.
+These standards would have configurations for different scales (similar to the PTO types 1 through 4), though for now we are mainly interested in light-weight (<200 kg) low-power (<2 kW) tools.

 A key feature of the electrical and mechanical specification could be automated tool swapping.
 We would like electric tractors to be able to attach and detach tools without manual labor.
 This will allow a small electric tractor to be an efficient utility vehicle, quickly switching between different tasks with minimal overhead and minimal risk of injury.